-Because 2018 marks the 150th anniversary of Dudley’s birth year (November 14, 1868), the time seems right to examine the continuing splendor of the scenery to which he dedicated himself, especially locations within the grounds of the Indiana Dunes National Lakeshore and Indiana Dunes State Park, those two entities that were established in part due to Dudley’s efforts.
-(Though the artist witnessed and appreciated the creation of Indiana Dunes Sate Park in 1925—and even continued to live in his beachfront studio cabin situated among the sand dunes through an agreement reached with the state—he unfortunately did not live to see the official recognition of the Indiana Dunes National Lakeshore in 1966.)
-Additionally, this year seems particularly noteworthy since Congress is expected to re-designate the Indiana Dunes National Lakeshore as a “national park” in 2018.
+Because 2018 marked the 150th anniversary of Dudley’s birth year (November 14, 1868), the time seemed right to examine the continuing splendor of the scenery to which he dedicated himself, especially locations within the grounds of the Indiana Dunes National Lakeshore and Indiana Dunes State Park, those two entities that were established in part due to Dudley’s efforts.
+(Though the artist witnessed and appreciated the creation of Indiana Dunes State Park in 1925—and even continued to live in his beachfront studio cabin situated among the sand dunes through an agreement reached with the state—he unfortunately did not live to see the official recognition of the Indiana Dunes National Lakeshore in 1966.)
+Additionally, 2018-2019 seems a particularly noteworthy time period since Congress could soon consider re-designation of the Indiana Dunes National Lakeshore as a “national park.”

-Consequently, throughout the year I will display photo essays consisting of sets with images from the Indiana Dunes that share a thematic or photographic commonality.
+Consequently, beginning with January 2018 I display photo essays consisting of sets with images from the Indiana Dunes that share a thematic or photographic commonality.
 These concise exhibits (as few as two to as many as ten) intend to evoke emotional reactions to the aesthetically pleasing scenes depicted, primarily through the appeal of the artistic photographs and with only a little assistance from prose commentary, captions, or titles.
 In addition, starting at the end of November 2018, I have decided to include brief video slideshows as examples of photo essays.